Savaiʻi: Myths and legends

 Rich in Polynesian history and oral tradition, Savaiʻi is mentioned in myths and legends across the Pacific Islands and has been called the "Cradle of Polynesia."

+The name of the island comes from the myth of the brother and sister Sava and I'i.

 Samoan mythology tells stories of different gods.
 There were gods of the forest, the seas, rain, harvest, villages, and war.
 There were two types of gods: atua, who had non-human origins, and aitu, who were of human origin.
 Tagaloa was a supreme god who made the islands and the people.
 Mafuiʻe was the god of earthquakes.
 There were also a number of war gods.
 Nafanua, Samoa's warrior goddess, hails from the village of Falealupo at the west end of the island, which is also the site of the entry into Pulotu, the spirit world.
 Nafanua's father Saveasiʻuleo was the god of Pulotu.
 Another well-known legend tells of two sisters, Tilafaiga and Taema, bringing the art of tattooing to Samoa from Fiti.
 Tilafaiga is the mother of Nafanua.
 The freshwater pool Mata o le Alelo 'Eyes of the Demon' from the Polynesian legend Sina and the Eel is situated in the village of Matavai on the north coast in the village district of Safune.
 Another figure of legend is Tui Fiti, who resides at Fagamalo village in the village district of Matautu on the central north coast.
 The village of Falelima is associated with a dreaded spirit deity called Nifoloa.